open-austin/open-austin.github.io/projects/process.md

 #### I don't have a project.
 How can I help?

-Check out the ideas at https://github.com/open-austin/project-ideas/issues.
+Check out the ideas at https://github.com/open-austin/project-ideas/issues, or check our experimental issues list at [helpwanted.team](helpwanted.team/open-austin).

 #### I have more questions.
 Who can I ask?